vscosta/yap/docs/md/load_files.md

 Loading and Organising YAP Programs    {#load_files}
 ====================================

-  @brief Next, we present the main predicates and directives available to load files and to control the Prolog environment.
+   Next, we present the main predicates and directives available to load files and to control the Prolog environment.

   + @ref YAPConsulting

-  + @ref YAPModules
+  - @page modules

   + @ref YAPBigLoad